-Drafting lots of offensive linemen hasn’t helped Seahawks under Pete Carroll and John Schneider
+Drafting lots of offensive linemen hasn’t helped Seahawks

 Schneider said Friday that Pocic was the pick that really got him sweating before it finally got made.
 And given that he can play center or tackle, Carroll dubbed him “the most flexible guy in the draft.”

-It was the kind of talk that would get fans salivating, even if it came on a day known for hyperbole.
+It was the kind of talk that would get fans salivating, even if it came on a day famous for hyperbole.
 But recent history suggests the chances of Pocic working out are more slim than they are strong.

 This is nothing against Pocic personally.
 I’d be writing these words regardless of who got picked.
 I also don’t want to suggest the Seahawks have whiffed on every lineman they drafted in the Carroll-Schneider era.

-Russell Okung, the No. 6 pick in the 2010 draft, was one of the best tackles in the league when he was in Seattle.
+Russell Okung, the No. 6 pick in the 2010 draft, was one of the best tackles in the league for a time.
 J.R.
-Sweezy, a seventh-round selection in 2012, stayed with the Seahawks for four years.
+Sweezy, a seventh-round selection in 2012, was a three-year starter for the Seahawks.
 And though Max Unger arrived one year before Schneider and Carroll, Cable still developed him into a Pro Bowl-caliber center.

-But most of those were exceptions.
-It isn’t the norm.
+But most of those were exceptions — and none except Unger re-signed.

-So, yeah, Hawks fans can be excited about Pocic, but they should be skeptical, too.
+As Schneider mentioned Friday, part of this is because Seattle has a slew of All-Pro defensive players that commanded A-list money.
+The Seahawks had to make decisions on who to pay, and the defense got the bulk of the cash.

+But it’s not like the team was choosing between a star offensive lineman and a star defender.
+Most of the big payouts were relative no-brainers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.